 The presentation ultrasound scan is particularly useful when there is any concern about the position of the baby, especially if the baby is breech.

-The purpose of this scan is:
+The cost of this ultrasound scan is only £129.

 Ultrasound report with a 2D b/w picture

 No preparation is required for this scan.

 Before the scan, our sonographer will explain the examination procedure and discuss the reasons for having the scan.

 You will lie on the examination couch, asked to expose your lower abdomen and a small amount of gel will be placed on the skin.
 The ultrasound probe will be moved in different directions to obtain the best possible images.

 Depending on the image quality of the transabdominal scan (TS), an internal or transvaginal scan (TV) might be necessary.
 Our sonographer will explain the reasons and the procedure and will get your consent.

 Pregnancy or baby ultrasound scans are a very common part of prenatal care.
 This is because ultrasound scans are completely painless, have no known side effects on mothers or babies, and can be carried out at any stage of pregnancy: in early pregnancy, ultrasound is being used to confirm the baby's heartbeat and exclude any early-stage abnormalities; later in pregnancy ultrasound is being used to evaluate the baby's overall health.